zim0369/uniexam/src/README.md

 ## BTW,

-- I have tried to keep notes as short as possible
+- Tried to add adequate information.

-- Navigating through notes is pretty easy:
+- Navigating through the notes is pretty easy:

   - Sidebar can be toggled with the help of the hamburger menu in the top left corner.

   - Use the paint brush button to change the theme.